putyourlightson/craft-sprig/README.md

 <input sprig type="text" name="username" value="{{ username ?? '' }}">
 ```

-We can now get creative in our component.
+We can get much more creative in our component.
 Let's check if a user with the username already exists in Craft whenever the `username` field changes.

 ```twig
 {#-- _components/username.twig --#}